liton61/course-registration/README.md

+.
+We have created  Json file
+.
+Dynamically loaded data from Json file
+.
+Used handle to select course
+.
+Course registration system
+.
+There are some validation like, maximum 20 credit you can add and you can't add same course more than one time

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.